 Connections to cold-formed steel products: By testing in accordance with AISI S905.

 Positive Load Capacities: Where applicable, determination of capacities for uniform positive loads from gravity and wind shall be based on a rational analysis, analyzing the panels as a beam.
-Panels shall be investigated for bending, shear, web crippling, combined bending and shear, and combined bending and web crippling in accordance with AISI S100 Chapters B and C. Alternatively, panels may be tested in accordance with AISI S906.
-For uniformly distributed loads, the effective moment of inertia, as a combination of gross and effective moments of inertia, shall be permitted to be used for determining deflection as follows:
+Panels shall be investigated for bending, shear, web crippling, combined bending and shear, and combined bending and web crippling in accordance with AISI S100-16 Chapters F, G, and H or AISI S100-12 and -07-S2-10 Chapters B and C. Alternatively, panels may be tested in accordance with AISI S906.
+For uniformly distributed loads, the effective moment of inertia, as a combination of gross and effective moments of inertia, shall be permitted to be used for determining deflection as set forth in Eq.-1 or Eq.-2:

+When positive moment governs:

+Id+ = 2Ie++ Ig3

+When negative moment governs:

+Id- = 2Ie-+ Ig3

+Where:

+Id- = Hybrid negative moment of inertia under uniformly distributed loads, in4 (mm4)

+Id+ = Hybrid positive moment of inertia under uniformly distributed loads, in4 (mm4)

+Ie+ = Effective positive moment of inertia, in4 (mm4)

+Ie- = Effective negative moment of inertia, in4 (mm4)

+Ig = Gross moment of inertia, in4 (mm4)

 Web Crippling: For panels that rest on supports where web crippling is a mode of failure, web crippling shall be determined in accordance with the provisions of AISI S100.
-Alternately, any panel, including those that exceed the limitations of AISI S100, may be tested in accordance with AISI S909 to determine web crippling capacities, with the number of test specimens and determination of design values complying with AISI S100 Section F.
+Alternately, any panel, including those that exceed the limitations of AISI S100, may be tested in accordance with AISI S909 to determine web crippling capacities, with the number of test specimens and determination of design values complying with AISI S100-16 Section K or AISI S100-12 and -07-S2-10 Section F.

 Negative Load Capacities:

 For exposed fastener panels, capacities for uniform negative loads from wind uplift shall be based on a rational analysis, analyzing the panels as a beam.
-Panels shall be evaluated for negative bending strength in accordance with AISI S100 Chapters B and C. Fastener attachments shall be evaluated for tensile capacity, panel pullover, and fastener pullout from the substrate.
+Panels shall be evaluated for negative bending strength in accordance with AISI S100-16 Chapters F, G, and H or AISI S100-12 and -07-S2-10 Chapters B and C. Fastener attachments shall be evaluated for tensile capacity, panel pullover, and fastener pullout from the substrate.
 As an alternative to a rational analysis, panels may be tested in accordance with AISI S906.
+For uniformly distributed loads, the effective moment of inertia, as a combination of gross and effective moments of inertia, shall be permitted to be used for determining deflection as set forth in Eq.-1 or Eq.-2.

 For concealed fastener panels, negative load capacities shall be based on the provisions of this section for a specific test assembly, an analytical theory describing the negative load capacity confirmed by a range of tested assemblies, or an assembly with an acceptable alternative clip.
-Testing shall be in accordance with ASTM E1592, along with the modifications stated in AISI S100 Section D6.2 and AISI S906 as referenced within.
+Testing shall be in accordance with ASTM E1592, along with the modifications stated in AISI S100-16 Section I6.3 or AISI S100-12 and -07-S2-10 Section D6.2 and AISI S906 as referenced within.

 Specific Test Assembly:

-Roof or wall panel testing, the interpretation of results, and the development of a resistance factor and safety factor for a singular assembly shall be in accordance with Section D6.2 of AISI S100.
+Roof or wall panel testing, the interpretation of results, and the development of a resistance factor and safety factor for a singular assembly shall be in accordance with Section I6.3 of AISI S100-16 or Section D6.2 of AISI S100-12 and -07-S2-10.

 Design values for configurations between specific tested assemblies shall be permitted to be based on linear interpolation, provided the following conditions are met: